cloudposse/atmos/website/docs/quick-start/final-notes.md

 ---
 title: Final Notes
-sidebar_position: 10
+sidebar_position: 11
 sidebar_label: Final Notes
 ---

-Atmos provides unlimited flexibility in defining and configuring Atmos stacks and Atmos components in the stacks.
+Atmos provides unlimited flexibility in defining and configuring stacks and components in the stacks.

 - Terraform components can be in different sub-folders in the `components/terraform` directory.
 The sub-folders can be organized by type, by teams that are responsible for the components, by operations that are performed on the components, or by any other category